CaptEmulation/service-builder/README.md

 # Surviving Uglification

 Minification / uglifying code mangles variable names which breaks being able to resolve dependencies from function names.
-The fix is the same as Angular 1.x, to use array style dependencies.  service-builder also supports annotate-ng style tags and is compatible with `ng-annotate` and `babel-plugin-angularjs-annotate`
+The fix is the same as Angular 1.x, to use array style dependencies.  @shutterstock/mold also supports annotate-ng style tags and is compatible with `ng-annotate` and `babel-plugin-angularjs-annotate`

 ```
-import builder from 'service-builder'
+import builder from '@shutterstock/mold'

 const blueprint = builder({
   // Array style